learn-co-curriculum/dsc-git-branches/README.md

 When you `git pull` the following things will occur:

 1. You will `git fetch` all remote changes, including those on the current branch, existing branches, and new branches.
-2. Any changes that are on a remote branch that is being tracked by your local branch, that is to say, if you are on `master` and there is a change to `origin/master`, those changes will be automatically merged.
+2. Any changes that are on a remote branch which is being tracked by your local branch, that is to say, if you are on `master` and there is a change to `origin/master`, those changes will be automatically merged.

 ## Conclusion

-Git is complex and collaborating with people in this matter is just hard - there's no easy way to allows 100s of people to all work on the same code base.
+Git is complex and collaborating with people in this matter is just hard - there's no easy way to allow 100s of people to all work on the same code base.
 These workflows are just being introduced to you.
 You'll have lots of time to practice them and memorize what each command does.
 Don't try to learn it all at once; instead just start to get an understanding of what's what.

 ![XKCD Git](http://imgs.xkcd.com/comics/git.png)

+<a href='https://learn.co/lessons/git-collaboration-readme' data-visibility='hidden'>View this lesson on Learn.co</a>